smathot/pupillometry_erg_and_eeg/readme.md

 ### Analysis scripts

 The analysis scripts are named by the type of analysis they perform.

-- `analyze_main.py`
-- `analyze_blinks.py`
-- `analyze_stats.py`
-- `analyze_granger_causality.py`
-- `analysis_utils.py` -- A module with helper functions that are used by the other analysis scripts.
+In addition, `analysis_utils.py` is a module with helper functions that are used by the other analysis scripts.
 This file is not intended to be executed directly.

 ## Data logbook